Craig Ferguson: Early life and education

 His first visit to the United States was in 1975, when he was 13, to visit an uncle who lived on Long Island, near New York City.
 When he moved to New York City in 1983, he worked in construction in Harlem.
-Ferguson later became a bouncer at the nightclub Save the Robots before returning to Scotland.
+He was later a bouncer at the nightclub Save the Robots before returning to the United Kingdom.

 Career

-UK career
+British career

-Ferguson's experience in entertainment began as a teenager as a drummer for Glasgow punk bands such as the Night Creatures and Exposure.
-Shortly afterward, he had a brief stint as a drummer for the post-punk band Ana Hausen, who released a single for Human Records in 1981.
-He then joined a punk band called The Bastards from Hell.
-The band, later renamed Dreamboys, and fronted by vocalist Peter Capaldi, performed regularly in Glasgow from 1980 to 1982.
+Ferguson's entertainment career began as a teenager, drumming for Glasgow punk bands such as the Night Creatures and Exposure.
+He then had a brief stint as a drummer for the post-punk band Ana Hausen, which released a single for Human Records in 1981.
+Following that, he joined punk band The Bastards from Hell, later renamed the Dreamboys, and fronted by vocalist and future actor Peter Capaldi.
+They performed regularly in Glasgow from 1980 to 1982.
 Ferguson credits Capaldi for inspiring him to try comedy.
-When he was 18, he worked as a session musician and performed as a drummer for Nico during a few gigs when she toured Scotland.
+When Ferguson was 18, he worked as a session musician and performed as a drummer for Nico during a few gigs when she toured Scotland.

-After a nerve-racking first comedy appearance, he decided to create a character that he described as a "parody of all the über-patriotic native folk singers who seemed to infect every public performance in Scotland".
-The character was named "Bing Hitler" by Capaldi.
-Ferguson first performed as the character in Glasgow, and he later became a hit at the 1986 Edinburgh Festival Fringe.
+After a nerve-wracking first comedy appearance, he decided to create a character he described as a "parody of all the über-patriotic native folk singers who seemed to infect every public performance in Scotland," using the name "Bing Hitler" borrowed from Peter Capaldi.
+Ferguson first performed as the character in Glasgow, and was subsequently a hit at the 1986 Edinburgh Festival Fringe.
 However, by the end of the year, Ferguson was already discussing his intention to retire Bing.
-At the press launch for an alternative pantomime of Sleeping Beauty (which he had co-written with Capaldi), he said "you can't write for just one character forever".
-A recording of his stage act as Bing Hitler was made at Glasgow's Tron Theatre and released in the 1980s; a Bing Hitler monologue ("A Lecture for Burns Night") appears on the compilation cassette Honey at the Core.
+At the press launch for an alternative pantomime of "Sleeping Beauty" (which he co-wrote with Capaldi), he said, "You can't write for just one character forever."
+A recording of his act as Bing Hitler was made at Glasgow's Tron Theatre and released in the 1980s; a Bing Hitler monologue ("A Lecture for Burns Night") appears on the compilation cassette Honey at the Core.